Find The Best Insurance

 A major benefit to creating a trust is to avoid probate, or the legal process of proving a will.
 If a deceased person’s estate is valued over a certain amount, assets bequeathed in a will must go through a probate court before they are released to the beneficiaries.

 For complex estates, probate can take a long time, and even longer if a potential heir decides to contest the will.
 All of this can be avoided with a trust, since the trust assets and property are not part of the probate estate.
 Your beneficiaries can receive assets faster with a trust than with a will.
-A trust do have their own fees, but they at least save you from probate fees.
+Revocable trusts do have their own fees, but they at least save you from probate fees, which can ultimately decrease an inheritance.

 If you are physically or mentally unable to care for yourself, the state court may appoint a guardian to make legal and financial decisions on your behalf.
 If the guardian is a non-family member, you risk giving access to your bank accounts and other financial assets to a stranger.